TEAS V Questions

 Sources of TEAS Questions

 Official TEAS Source- The ATI has released two online practice assessments and these are available for purchase.
 There are 150 questions in each of the test and one can take each test twice.
-The two tests are similar to the real TEAS V test and once you take these tests, you would be clear on what would be asked in the test.
+The two tests are similar to the real one and once you take these tests, you would be clear on what would be asked in the test.
 Another major advantage of attempting these tests is that reasons and explanations for the correct choice of answer are given.

 The links to these two assessment tests are: